andehury/YOYO-Fusion/README.md

 - **Consensus Center**: Determine the center (select a fine-tuned model) or estimate the center (standard median / geometric median).
 - **Subspace Truncation**: Projects weight differences into a low-rank subspace using adaptive rank via principle rank to remove consensus noise.
-- **IRLS Option**: Supports both IRLS-based Welsch weighting and Tukey biweight for outlier suppression in the subspace.
+- **Tukey Biweight**: Uses coordinate-wise and global Tukey biweight to suppress outliers in the subspace.
 - **Matrix Boost**: Enhances residual components for linear/attention layers by equalizing singular values to the maximum.
-- **Norm Preservation**: Restores output tensor norm to match either the average or a specific input model’s norm.
+- **Norm Preservation**: Always restores output tensor norm to the average L2 norm of input tensors.
 - **Sign Alignment**: Optional coordinate-wise sign flipping to align directions with a reference model.
+- **Z-Star Initialization Control**: Choose between median-based or zero-initialized robust center in subspace (`use_z_median`).
 - **Full Compatibility**: Supports both single-file (`model.safetensors`) and sharded (`model.safetensors.index.json`) Hugging Face–style models.
 - **Memory Efficient**: Processes one tensor at a time; no need to load all models fully into CPU memory.